 Dogs must be vaccinated against rabies at least 30 days before entry, except for puppies under 3 months of age.
 Vaccination against rabies is not required for cats.

 Other animals are also subject to controls or quarantine requirements.

-Pets and Wildlife – U.S. Customs and Border Protection
+Bringing Pets and Wildlife into the United States – U.S. Customs and Border Protection

 Children and travel